 As we all know, Thicke was sued for his song – and as it turns out, now Cyrus is being sued for hers.

 Plaintiff Michael May asserts that Cyrus’s lyric “we run things / things don’t run we” is a misappropriation of his 1988 lyric “we run things / things no run we.”

 Unlike the “Blurred Lines” lawsuit, the musical tracks at issue don’t sound alike.
 (You can judge for yourself here.)
 The point of contention is just the lyric.
 May estimates that his contribution to the success of Cyrus’s song is worth $300 million.
-He’s seeking an injunction to future sales and performances of “We Can’t Stop.”
+He’s seeking a copyright injunction to future sales and performances of “We Can’t Stop.”